 Quebec City is the capital of the Province of Quebec and is home to approximately 800,000 people.
 It was chosen as an IUHPFL program site for its rich history and culture, including impeccably preserved 17th and 18th century architecture, stunning landscapes, parks, outdoor activities, concerts, and festivals.
 Street performances are common in the summertime and include acrobatics, fire dancers, and a variety of musicians.
 It's not surprising that the famous Cirque de Soleil got its start just north of Quebec City in the mid-1980s, because the Province of Quebec has been home to many talented performers throughout its long history.

-Brest, first mentioned in 1240, is located in the region of Brittany in northwestern France.
+Brest, first mentioned in the history books circa 1240 a.d., is located in the region of Brittany in northwestern France.
 A midsized town of around 140,000 citizens, it is an important seaport and naval base and shares a rich history with the United States.
 Though much of its architecture was destroyed during WWII, the Tanguy Tower, the Castle and the Pont de Recouvrance, a massive drawbridge, offer a glimpse into old-world France.
+The surrounding areas offer history enthusiastics the opportunity to walk through perfectly preserved cobblestone villages, stunning landscapes, and prehistoric archaeological sites.

 With a population of almost 30,000 citizens, the historic town of Saumur is located between the Loire and Thouet rivers in western France.
 One of the most important monuments of Saumur is the breathtaking Château de Saumur which stands high above the town.
 Around town students will discover the Cadre Noir, the École Nationale d'Équitation (National School of Horsemanship), and the Armoured Branch and Cavalry Training School.
-The Tank Museum, the Musée des Blindés, showcases more than 850 armored vehicles, wheeled or tracked from France, though some come from other countries such as Brazil, Germany, or the Soviet Union.
 Underground, students may visit 500 kilometers (312 miles) of caves de champignons, caves used to grow 70 percent of the country's most common cooking mushrooms.
+There is also a vintage bicycle festival every summer that students can enjoy with their program peers and their host families.

 Named after a Welsh monk in the sixth century and one of the oldest towns in the program, St. Brieuc is located in the region of Brittany in northwestern France.

-As the first program site in France, St. Brieuc has been with the IUHPFL program since 1962.
+As the first program site in France, St. Brieuc has been a cherished location for IUHPFL participants since 1962.
 While St. Brieuc is a smaller town with less than 50,000 citizens, it offers all the amenities of much larger cities.
 Its scenery is breathtaking with ever-changing water views, sandy beaches and amazing rock formations.